Onufriev-Lab/hi-c_model_validation/README.md

 ### 🛠 Setup on Linux
 These instructions have been tested on CentOS 7.

-Note, these scripts require Python 3.7 or higher to run.
+Note, these scripts require Python 3.7 or higher and anaconda3 to manage packages to run.

 To compute CH values
 across the genome before incorporate the up-conversion, run